mel-project/docs.melproject.org/fancyname-guide/architectural-overview.md

 The process for moving your tokenized assets from Ethereum back to Mel is very similar:

-1. Sending a transaction to the FancyName smart contracts which burns the equivalent amount of tokens as the coin you are attempting to unlock.
+1. Sending a transaction to the Szaldi smart contracts which burns the equivalent amount of tokens as the coin you are attempting to unlock.
 2. Requesting the appropriate information from an Ethereum node in order to get proof of the token burn.
 3. Sending the proof of burn to the Mel covenant to be processed.
 4. After verification by the Mel covenant, your frozen coin will be unlocked and sent to your Mel wallet.

 ## Next steps

-In this guide, we learned about the function and architecture of FancyName and how it is powered by the native security of both Mel and Ethereum.
+In this guide, we learned about the function and architecture of Szaldi and how it is powered by the native security of both Mel and Ethereum.
 In the next section we will learn how we can help strengthen the security of the Mel network ourselves by participating in staking.